-- 1.6.1 Assigned Protection Factor (APF): The NIOSH recognized assigned protection factor for any Type-CE respirator (the Apollo respirator is a Type-CE respirator) is 25 times the permissible exposure limit (PEL).
+1.6.1 Assigned Protection Factor (APF): The NIOSH recognized assigned protection factor for any Type-CE respirator (the Apollo respirator is a Type-CE respirator) is 25 times the permissible exposure limit (PEL).
 In other words, CE respirators should be used only in atmospheres in which the contaminant level does not exceed 25 times the PEL.
-However, based upon the results of independent testing, OSHA will treat the Apollo Supplied-Air Respirator as having an APF of 1000 times the PEL when used in lead removal applications. - 1.6.2 Head: The respirator protects the wearer's head and neck from minor impact and from abrasion caused by rebounding abrasive.
-However, the respirator does not meet the requirements for industrial head protection as stated in ANSI Z89.1-1997.
+However, based upon the results of independent testing, osha will treat the Apollo Supplied-Air Respirator as having an APF of 1000 times the PEL when used in lead removal applications.

+1.6.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
+The respirator meets physical requirements for industrial head protection as stated in ANSI